-Cheap Flights to Berlin, Germany 2026
+Cheap Flights to Berlin (BER)

 Flights from $480 round-trip.
 Berlin is Europe's most dynamic capital — a city where Cold War history, world-class nightlife, cutting-edge art, and affordable living converge.
 Unlike Paris or London, Berlin is still genuinely affordable and endlessly creative.
 United operates daily nonstops from Newark, while excellent one-stop connections via London, Amsterdam, and Frankfurt keep fares competitive year-round.
-Camli's consolidator network surfaces business class deals 40–60% below published prices on this increasingly popular route.
+Camli's consolidator network surfaces business class deals substantially below published prices on this increasingly popular route.

 Flights to Berlin start from $480 round-trip through Camli's consolidator fares — wholesale rates on United Airlines (daily nonstop from Newark) and one-stop options via London, Amsterdam, and Frankfurt on Lufthansa, Delta, and British Airways.
 Berlin flights from New York take approximately 8 hours 30 minutes nonstop.
 US citizens need a valid passport (no visa required for Schengen stays up to 90 days; passport must be valid 3+ months beyond departure).
 Cheap flights to Berlin open the door to the Brandenburg Gate, Museum Island, and one of Europe's most vibrant cultural capitals.
-The EU's ETIAS system launches Q4 2026 (~€7, valid 3 years).
-Berlin flights through our consolidator network typically save 30–50% versus published fares.
+The EU's ETIAS system launches Q4 2026 (€20, valid 3 years).
+Berlin flights through our consolidator network typically offer fares well below published prices.

 Flights to Berlin from the US